luvkylo/signed/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

-Use the following link to access our live site: X. From there you will log in with your personal Spotify account and allow the browser to access your location.
-From there you can sign in with your Google account to access the visualisation map and explore Top 50 playlists from multiple countries.
+Use the following link to access our live site: https://luvkylo.github.io/signed/.
+From there you will log in with your personal Spotify account and allow the browser to access your location.
+Then sign in with your Google account to access the visualisation map and explore Top 50 playlists from multiple countries.

 ### Prerequisites